New sitcom Nowhere Close filmed in heart of Blackpool tells story of feisty Sandgrown'un with big dreams

 “On first meeting Tracee you may think she’s rather bolshy and crass, but that’s to hide her real vulnerabilities.
 She’s quite hardened, and I think people will come to understand why that’s so.”

-Filming of the pilot episode of Nowhere Close began in October last year and wrapped up in December, with the majority of work taking place on Erdinton Road and Keswick Road.
+Filming of the pilot episode of Nowhere Close began in October last year and wrapped up in December, with the majority of work taking place on Erdington Road and Keswick Road.

 Sandgrown’uns who watch the episode may spot a few familiar faces in the background, as many of the extras were played by local people and schoolchildren, including Revoe School pupils Lee Junior Garforth, 11, and Finley McKenna, ten.